HaythemBM/LawyerApp/README.md

 - **Security**: Data security is a top priority, with robust measures in place to protect sensitive client and financial information.

-Certainly, here's the modified "Getting Started" section with the correct ports:

 ## Getting Started

 To get started with the Attorney Invoice Management website, follow these steps: